-Although Hanoi is among the top destinations for a luxurious getaway in Vietnam, there are still a ton of affordable experience in the capital of Vietnam to explore all the magnificent attractions and learn about the unique cultural traits.
+Although Hanoi is among the top destinations for a luxurious getaway in Vietnam, there are still many affordable experiences in the capital of Vietnam to explore all the magnificent attractions and learn about the unique cultural traits.
 Below are some tips for enjoying the trip to Hanoi without worrying about spending big bucks!

 Homestays are currently blooming in Hanoi among international visitors.
-They are available almost everywhere - from the city center to the suburbs, and vary in concepts such as a sharehouse or a dormitory (dormstay).
-Homestays in Hanoi share the common advantages of being cheap, clean with good services, bringing a warm and friendly atmosphere.
+They are available almost everywhere – from the city center to the suburbs, and vary in concepts, such as a sharehouse or a dormitory (dorm stay).
+Homestays in Hanoi share the common advantages of being cheap and clean with good services, bringing a warm and friendly atmosphere.

-Dormstay is a cheap yet comfortable type of accommodation.
+A dorm stay is a cheap yet comfortable type of accommodation

 However, one of the disadvantages of a homestay is the lack of individual privacy compared to staying at a hotel.
 In return, this is also an opportunity to make new friends on your Hanoi travel.

 Some homestays that are cheap and have good service in Hanoi:

 Add: 1B Quoc Tu Giam Street, Dong Da Dist., Hanoi